ZviRosenfeld/IEnumerableCorrelater/README.md

 int removalCost = 1, insertionCost = 1;

 // You'll need to implement your own IDistanceCalculator<T>.
-// IDistanceCalculator defines the "distance" between any to elements.
+// IDistanceCalculator defines the "distance" between any two elements.
 IDistanceCalculator<string> distanceCalculator = new MyDistanceCalculator<string>();

 // The library contains a number of ICorrelaters.